aa-fiu-classes/cnt-4713-web/project-3.md

 } __attribute__ ((packed));
 ```

+{% endcomment %}

-You may want to create additional structs for ICMP messages, but make sure to use the packed attribute so that the compiler doesn't try to align the fields in the struct to word boundaries (i.e., must use `__attribute__ ((packed))` annotation).
+You may want to create additional structs for ICMP messages, but make sure to use the proper packing/unpacking methods.

 **Requirements**